hervyqa/website/content/posts/void-linux-untuk-desainer/index.md

 > Void is a general purpose operating system, based on the monolithic Linux® kernel.
 Its package system allows you to quickly install, update and remove software; software is provided in binary packages or can be built directly from sources with the help of the XBPS source packages collection.

 Ada beberapa hal yang penulis sukai hingga betah untuk memakainya, padahal sebelumnya hanya mencoba (iseng) untuk beberapa hari saja, tetapi sudah jatuh hati dengan distronya.
-Alasannya ada fitur dan depedensi yang membuat penulis enggan untuk pindah.
+Alasannya ada fitur dan depedensi yang membuat penulis enggan untuk berpindah.

 ***